 SSAS members do not need to retire from employment to take benefits from the scheme.
 Usually a minimum of 25% of the accrued fund is taken as tax-free cash and the balance is drawn down (and subject to tax).
-Members may start to take benefits at any time from the age of 55.
+Members may start to take benefits at any time from the age of 55, the normal minimum pension age will be increasing to age 57 from April 2028.
 There is no upper age limit on benefit commencement.
-When the commencement of benefits takes place, the total value of a member's SSAS share combined with other pension funds he/she may have, will be checked against the Lifetime Allowance.
+When the commencement of benefits takes place prior to 6 April 2023, the total value of a member's SSAS share combined with other pension funds he/she may have, will be checked against the Lifetime Allowance.
 If the value of a members total pension arrangements is greater than the Lifetime Allowance, there may be a tax charge, unless the fund has been protected by the lifetime allowance.
-Please check our website for details of Capped Drawdown limits (only relevant if drawdown commenced prior to April 2015) and the prevailing Lifetime Allowance.
-We strongly recommend members take financial advice prior to deciding upon the most suitable method of benefit withdrawal to suit their needs.